 Birthday Crown or Hat

-Make sure everyone knows it’s their birthday with a special birthday hat or crown.
-Kids will love wearing it while they eat dinner or open presents.
-We have a family hat that everyone wears on their birthday and it really is an easy and fun tradition.
+We have a family birthday hat that everyone wears on their birthday and it really is an easy and fun tradition.

 If you don’t like hats use a birthday pin.
-Kids can wear the pin to school or on your family outing.
+Kids can wear the pin to school or on a family outing.

 More Birthday Ideas